sntrenter/EvolutionaryComputationSS22/P3/readme.txt

 that value was to the lower bound

 RTR mode:
+set runmode to 2 and you enable this mode,
 Uses restricted tourny replacement.

-use the graphing option as you should see RTR in action
+RTR Bisection mode:
+set runmode to 3 and you enable this mode,
+Uses restricted tourny replacement in bisection.

 ###